TomHaughton/dizplai-poll/README.md

 # Dizplai Polling Technical Task

+## Assumptions
+* The active poll is simply the latest created poll.
+Other factors could be used in a production use case.
+* Short term caching is ok for poll results, to alleviate load.

 ## Implementation detail
-* Relational DB chosen a data is structured and structure of the data is known
+* Relational DB chosen as data is structured and structure of the data is known
-  * NoSQL DB could have been a valid option here too for its greater availability and write throughput
+  * NoSQL DB could also have been a valid option for the following reasons:
+    * Greater availability and write throughput
+    * The strong consistency of a relational DB is not paramount here
+    * There seems to not be much use case for complex queries on the data
-* Caching used to reduce load on DB each time vote is cast
+* Caching is used to store the active poll and poll results.

+## Running the application

 # API Definition
 ### Create Poll